akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 ![Camel route properties](img/route_properties.png)

-Now change the id of the route to *_routeLiferay* and you're ready for the next chapter
+Change the id of the route to *_routeLiferay*, save the *jboss-context-xml*  and you're ready for the next chapter

 [Back to tutorial overwiew](index.md)<br>